Dreded/EggDuino/README.md

+# WORK IN PROGRESS
+## Still Working on Updating this for the newer plugin... so not ready..
+DO NOT USE.

 # EggDuino
 Arduino Firmware for Spherebot / Eggbot integration in Inkscape Forked from [papabricole/EggDuino](https://github.com/papabricole/EggDuino) very outdated original readme in README_ORIG.md